|

 table I was sitting at, got it on Crybaby, half way on purpose, and had to

 go sit in the library and wait for Mama to come and get me.
-There are three
+There are

 sets of encyclopedias in there.
 I couldn't find the missionary position in